What is hypopituitarism?

 - Your opinion or preference

-Treatment of hypopituitarism depends on what is causing it.
-The goal of treatment is have the pituitary gland work as it should.
+Treatment depends on what is causing the condition.
+The treatment goal is to have the pituitary gland work as it should.
 Treatment may include:

 - Hormone replacement therapy